Unannounced re-accreditation audits – Information for providers

 - If the provider wishes to respond to the audit report they will have 14 days to do so after they receive the report.

-- The audit report and the provider’s response to the report will be taken into account in the accreditation decision by the Quality Agency.
+- The audit report and the provider’s response to the report will be taken into account in the accreditation decision by the Aged Care Quality and Safety Commission.